 - Get the data owners involved.
 Put it on the teams that care about the data so it’s not just on the shoulders of the storage team to establish the right data protection and unstructured data management strategy.

-3) Data Discovery
+3) Know Your Unstructured Data: Data Discovery

-- Dual vs. mixed protocols.
-What is your permission strategy and how will this affect your migration?
+- Dual vs. mixed protocols: What is your permission strategy and how will this affect your migration?

 - Simplify and standardize: just because you’ve been doing things a certain way in the past doesn’t mean it’s the right way in the cloud.